Miss Universe Malaysia 2015

 Miss Universe Malaysia 2015, the 49th edition of the Miss Universe Malaysia, was held on 17 April 2015 at Shangri-La Hotel, Kuala Lumpur.
-Vanessa Tevi Kumares of Negeri Sembilan was crowned by the outgoing titleholder, Sabrina Beneetof Perak at the end of the event.
+Vanessa Tevi Kumares of Negeri Sembilan was crowned by the outgoing titleholder, Sabrina Beneet lof Perak at the end of the event.
 She then represented Malaysia at the Miss Universe 2014 pageant in Las Vegas, United States.